 Target Audience: Department of Medicine faculty - late assistant to early associate professors in any promotion track.
 We welcome applications from faculty who identify as women, transwomen/transfeminine, gender non-conforming, non-binary, and gender queer.

-*Note: The application process for Cohort 2 is now closed*
+*Note: The application process for Cohort 3 (2022) will be opening soon*

 Questions or to inquire about future participation: Contact Maggie Wierman email@example.com, Marisha Burden firstname.lastname@example.org, or Gaby Frank email@example.com